Werner-Staeblein/Project-3/README.md

 **<font color="red">Placeholder for logo screenshot</font>**

-Feature 2: Ask for playername
+Feature 2: Ask for player name
-User eiter enters player name or not.
+User either enters player name or not.
 Input is validated.
-No user input results in default name assigned to user.
+No user input results in name assigned to user.

 **<font color="red">Placeholder for user name feature</font>**